-Example 5-: Debtor owns an interest in oil that is to be extracted.
-To secure Debtor's 1 2 obligations to Lender, Debtor enters into an authenticated a signed agreement granting 3 Lender an interest in the oil.
-Although Lender may acquire an interest in the oil under 4 real-property law, Lender does not acquire a security interest under this Article until the 5 oil becomes personal property, i.e., until is extracted and becomes "goods" to which this 6 Article applies.
-Because Debtor had an interest in the oil before extraction and Lender's 7 security interest attached to the oil as extracted, the oil is "as-extracted collateral."
-8 9 Example 6: Debtor owns an interest in oil that is to be extracted and contracts to sell the 10 oil to Buyer at the wellhead.
+Example 6: Debtor owns an interest in oil that is to be extracted and contracts to sell the oil to Buyer at the wellhead.
 In an authenticated a signed agreement, Debtor agrees to sell to Lender the right to payment from Buyer.
-This right to payment is an account that 11 constitutes "as-extracted collateral."
-If Lender then resells the account to Financer, 12 13 Financer acquires a security interest.
-However, inasmuch as the debtor-seller in that 14 transaction, Lender, had no interest in the oil before extraction, Financer's collateral (the 15 account it owns) is not "as-extracted collateral."
-16 17 18 19 Receivables-related Definitions.
-5. 20 21 "Account"; "Health-Care-Insurance Receivable"; "As-Extracted Collateral."
+This right to payment is an account that constitutes "as-extracted collateral."
+If Lender then resells the account to Financer, Financer acquires a security interest.
+However, inasmuch as the debtor-seller in that a.
+"Account"; "Health-Care-Insurance Receivable"; "As-Extracted Collateral."
 The definition of "account" has been expanded and reformulated.

+5. Receivables-related Definitions.

-22 23 24 25 The amendments to the definition of "account" reflect the revised definition of "chattel paper," discussed in Comment 5.b.
-The revised definition also includes some additional 26 27 exceptions that accommodate the use of the term in other provisions.
-28 29 "Chattel Paper."; "Electronic Chattel Paper"; "Tangible Chattel 30 Paper."
-"Chattel paper" consists of a monetary obligation together with a security interest in or a 31 lease of specific goods if the obligation and security interest or lease are evidenced by "a record 32 or records.".
-The definition has been expanded from that found in former Article 9 to include 33 records that evidence a monetary obligation and a security interest in specific goods and software 34 used in the goods, a security interest in specific goods and license of software used in the goods, 35 or a lease of specific goods and license of software used in the goods.
-The expanded definition 36 covers transactions in which the debtor's or lessee's monetary obligation includes amounts owed with respect to software used in the goods.
-The monetary obligation with respect to the software 37 38 need not be owed under a license from the secured party or lessor, and the secured party or lessor 39 need not be a party to the license transaction itself.
-Among the types of monetary obligations that 40 are included in "chattel paper" are amounts that have been advanced by the secured party or 41 lessor to enable the debtor or lessee to acquire or obtain financing for a license of the software 42 used in the goods.
+The amendments to the definition of "account" reflect the revised definition of "chattel paper," discussed in Comment 5.b.
+The revised definition also includes some additional exceptions that accommodate the use of the term in other provisions.

+"Chattel Paper."; "Electronic Chattel Paper"; "Tangible Chattel Paper."
+"Chattel paper" consists of a monetary obligation together with a security interest in or a lease of specific goods if the obligation and security interest or lease are evidenced by "a record or records.".
+The definition has been expanded from that found in former Article 9 to include records that evidence a monetary obligation and a security interest in specific goods and software used in the goods, a security interest in specific goods and license of software used in the goods, or a lease of specific goods and license of software used in the goods.
+The expanded definition covers transactions in which the debtor's or lessee's monetary obligation includes amounts owed with respect to software used in the goods.
+The monetary obligation with respect to the software need not be owed under a license from the secured party or lessor, and the secured party or lessor need not be a party to the license transaction itself.
+Among the types of monetary obligations that are included in "chattel paper" are amounts that have been advanced by the secured party or lessor to enable the debtor or lessee to acquire or obtain financing for a license of the software used in the goods.
 The definition also makes clear that rights to payment arising out of crediteard transactions are not chattel paper.
 "Chattel paper" consists of a monetary obligation that is either secured by specific goods or arises in connection with a lease of specific goods, in each case if the obligation and security interest or lease is evidenced by a record.
 The monetary obligation itself need not relate to the goods.
 For example, a loan secured by specific goods and evidenced by one or more records creates chattel paper regardless of the purpose of the loan.